c-h-benedetti/meshes4mic/README.md

 # Meshes4Mic

+A Python package for efficient 3D mesh processing and visualization tailored to microscopy image analysis, bridging the gap between volumetric data and surface representation for biological research.
+This package will be the backbone of a Blender addon and a Napari plugin.

 ## Mask/labels-map ↦ meshes

 > Allows to transform a binary mask or a labels-map into a set of meshes.